Competition Policy 2018

 Session Four | The Crossroads of Competition, Technology and Big Data

-This session will focus on how competition law and antitrust regulations can keep pace with technological changes such as new decentralized ledger technologies like blockchain, and the potential for market dominance facilitated by access to, and control of, big data and the development of increasingly sophisticated search engines and algorithms.
+This session will focus on how competition law can keep pace with technological changes such as new decentralized ledger technologies like blockchain, and the potential for market dominance and abuses facilitated by control of big data as well as the potential for collusion facilitated by pricing algorithms.

 - How can regulators ensure that technology markets remain competitive and open to new entrants?

 - How effective have competition authorities been in assessing and addressing anti-competitive practices in technology markets?
 To what extent has there been a degree of under-enforcement against anti-competitive practices in the sector and has the time come to adopt a more robust approach?

 - Is it appropriate to use competition law as a means to protect consumers from being exploited with respect to the use of their data?
 Can compliance with data protection laws constitute a safe harbour from competition law infringement?